FedericoFornone/Laboratorio_Integrato/README.md

 This is a web application about tourism, named "_Nomad_".
 The application analyses official datasets
 from Istat ([istat.it](https://www.istat.it)) and generates statistics and predictions about tourists flow
 in the region Abruzzo.
-The previsions are calculated using a trained machine learning model.
+The predictions are calculated using a trained machine learning model.

 The web application has the following areas: